Hawkeye (Clint Barton): Marriage to Mockingbird

-Returning to work for Cross Technological Enterprises as Head of Security, Hawkeye meets the former S.H.I.E.L.D. agent Barbara "Bobbi" Morse, also known as the hero Mockingbird.
-Together, they discover that Crossfire, cousin of the company's original owner, was hatching a plot to destroy the superhero community via an aggression-inducing sonic weapon.
+Returning to Cross Technological Enterprises, Hawkeye meets the former S.H.I.E.L.D. agent Barbara "Bobbi" Morse, also known as the hero Mockingbird.
+Together, they discover that Crossfire, cousin of the company's original owner Darren Cross, was hatching a plot to destroy the superhero community via an aggression-inducing sonic weapon.
 Hawkeye and Mockingbird manage to defeat him (although Hawkeye is rendered 80% deaf when he uses a sonic arrow to counter Crossfire's weapon) and the two heroes get married shortly afterwards.
 At the direction of then-Avengers chair the Vision, Hawkeye (now using a hearing aid) and Mockingbird travel to Los Angeles to establish a west coast branch of the Avengers, known as the West Coast Avengers.
 While searching for a base of operations, Hawkeye and Mockingbird battle a vengeful Crossfire, who had recently broken out of prison.
 They manage to defeat the supervillain, aided by former actress Moira Brandon, who later allows her mansion to become the new Avengers Compound.
 On one of the West Coast Avengers adventures, when the team was lost in time, Mockingbird was kidnapped by an Old Western hero called Lincoln Slade, the Phantom Rider.
 The Phantom Rider drugs Mockingbird, convinces her that they are in love, and forces her to engage in a sexual relationship.
 Mockingbird soon regains her senses.
 In the resulting battle between the two, Mockingbird allows the Phantom Rider to fall to his death.
 Afterwards, when Mockingbird confesses what she did, Hawkeye is stunned that his wife would allow a man to die instead of facing justice.
 Their relationship becomes frayed as Mockingbird leaves the West Coast Avengers and separates from Hawkeye.